Last Updated on April 22, 2021 by Helga Dosa

 Risotto al Pomodoro: this is a basic recipe, for a simple, every day risotto made with a base of fresh tomato sauce.

-Risotto alle Verdure: another simple, yet delicious recipe, risotto alle verdure is also known as risotto primavera for its colorful appearance.
-Vegetable such as carrots, peas, onions, potatoes and celery are chopped small and added in with the rice and flavored with dry white wine.
+Risotto alle Verdure: another simple, yet delicious recipe, Italian risotto alle verdure is also known as risotto primavera for its colorful appearance.
+Vegetables such as carrots, peas, onions, potatoes, and celery are chopped small and added in with the rice and flavored with dry white wine.

 Risotto is such a popular dish that a whole festival is organized in its honor.
 The Festival Nazionale del Risotto takes place in Biella each year.
 A relatively new event, its first edition having taken place only in 2012, it has however all the right cards to become a successful tradition.